-Saltley were motorcycles produced from 1919 to 1925, at Snow Hill, Birmingham.
+Saltley motorcycles were produced from 1914 to 1925*, at Snow Hill, Birmingham.

 1921 The latest Villiers Mk IV engine, with flywheel magneto, joined the earlier version.
 Also added were further models with 347cc Vulcanus and 497 / 545cc Blackburne engines.